 - 75oz weight (each)

-These Mylar blankets are made with 4 layers.
+These blankets are made from two layers of polypropylene and one layer of Mylar.
 They don’t list the thickness, but it is similar to a lightweight blue tarp.
-It will definitely resist ripping better than your standard cheap space blanket!
+It will resist ripping better than your standard cheap space blanket!

 - Multiple color options